tom-turner/ai-blog-writer/readme.md

 ```

 ### Generate Outline (POST)

-This endpoint generates a blog outline structure based on a broad topic.

 **Endpoint:** `/api/generate-outline`
+This endpoint generates a blog outline based on a broad topic.
 **Request Body:**

 ```json